Frikk Nesje

 I am very proud of an early stage project that I am currently working on.
 The aim of the project is to develop a new theory for imputing evaluation criteria for how to choose between public programs, policies and projects from how choices are actually made.
 These evaluation criteria would not only be limited to typical formulations of the social discount rate, but can take any form and be revealed with other relevant information regarding the choices.
 The development of the theory comes with the design of an experiment that allows for calibration of the evaluation criteria.

-Through his participation in the Mary Centre’s Policy Fellowship Frikk has, among others worked with Anne Thomassen, Head of Division in the Ministry of Climate, Energy and Utilities, and Paolo Perotti, Chief Legal Officer in the Ministry of Environment (Policy Fellowship 2022-23 - Green Transitition).
+In previous policy fellowships, Frikk has worked with Anne Thomassen, Head of Division in the Ministry of Climate, Energy and Utilities, and Paolo Perotti, Chief Legal Officer in the Ministry of Environment (Alumner - Policy Fellowship).